 - Risk committees are seeking access to data for the client, investor, and board reporting.

 If the quality of this information can’t be guaranteed, or breaks can’t be easily identified and fixed, all of these teams will keep coming back to IT asking for custom rules, sucking up much-needed programming resources.

 Then when an under-pressure IT can’t deliver in time, or the requests are conflicting with one another, the teams will resort to building in SQL or trying to do it via everyone’s favourite DIY tool, Excel.

-Wherever firms are on their data maturity curve, or how far into a data governance programme, data quality is of paramount importance and can easily run first, last or in parallel.
+Wherever firms are on their data maturity model or data governance programme, data quality is of paramount importance and can easily run first, last or in parallel.
 This is something we are used to helping clients and prospects with at various points along that journey, whether it’s using our self-service data quality & matching platform to drive better data into a regulatory reporting requirement, or facilitating a broad vision to equip an internal “data quality as-a-service” function.

 My colleague Luca Rovesti, who heads up our Client Services team, goes more into this in Good Data Culture.